sjvrijn/mf2/JOSS-paper/paper.md

 [@nikolaus_hansen:2019] software is such a widely used collection.

-As the field of *multi-fidelity* optimization is becoming more popular, a similar set of common benchmarks is appearing in the literature: Dong et al.
+As the field of *multi-fidelity* optimization is becoming more popular, a similar set of common benchmarks is appearing in the literature:
+* Forrester et al. [@forrester:2007] introduced a simple 1D bi-fidelity function for mostly illustrative purposes.
-[@dong_multi-fidelity:2015] introduced bi-fidelity versions of the Bohachevsky, Booth, Branin, Himmelblau and Six-hump Camelback functions.
-Toal [@toal_considerations:2015] introduced correlation-adjustable multi-fidelity versions of the Branin, Paciorek, Hartmann3 and Trid functions.
-Surjanovic and Bingham [@simulationlib:2017] have previously collected a small collection of MATLAB/R implementations for the Borehole, Currin and Park91 A and B functions.
+* Dong et al. [@dong_multi-fidelity:2015] introduced bi-fidelity versions of the Bohachevsky, Booth, Branin, Himmelblau and Six-hump Camelback functions.
+* Toal [@toal_considerations:2015] introduced correlation-adjustable multi-
+fidelity versions of the Branin, Paciorek, Hartmann3 and Trid functions.
+* Surjanovic and Bingham [@simulationlib:2017] have previously collected a small collection of MATLAB/R implementations for the Borehole, Currin and Park91 A and B functions.

 ``MF2`` is a new collection of these commonly used multi-fidelity functions, implemented in Python.
 It uses a standard interface that allows for querying